Robbedoes24/RoomWatch/README.md

 - `detection`: This directory contains the code that is used to detect people in the images.
 - `testing`: This directory contains the code that is used to test the camera position and have a visual representation of the detection.

-The `frontend` directory contains the code that is used to display the data that is gathered by the Raspberry Pi.
+The `web` or frontend directory contains the code that is used to display the data that is gathered by the Raspberry Pi.

 The `models` directory contains the trained models that are used to detect people in the images.